K-PaaS/application-platform-guide-eng/user_guide/development_application/python.md

 ##### <div id='2-4-5'></div> 2.4.5.
 Service Bind

 The connection between a service created by [2.4.3.
-Create Service] (#2-4-3) and an application distributed by [2.4.4.4.
+Create Service] (#2-4-3) and an application deployed by [2.4.4.4.
 Application Deployment] (#2-4-4) is called a service bind.
 Through the service bind, the application may obtain VCAP_SERVICES configuration information for accessing the service, which may be confirmed in [2.3.3.
 VCAP_SERVICES Environment Setting Information] (#2-3-3).

 ```
 # cf bind-service APP_NAME SERVICE_INSTANCE [-c PARAMETERS_AS_JSON]